ThinkingTransistor/Sigma/README.md

 The recommended way to use the latest version of Sigma is adding the NuGet package to your project.
 You can either include the core framework (command line only) [![Nuget (PreRelease)](https://img.shields.io/nuget/vpre/Sigma.Core.svg?style=flat-square)](https://www.nuget.org/packages/Sigma.Core) or the WPF visualiser (only works on Windows) which also references the core framework [![Nuget (PreRelease WPF)](https://img.shields.io/nuget/vpre/Sigma.Core.Monitors.WPF.svg?style=flat-square)](https://www.nuget.org/packages/Sigma.Core.Monitors.WPF).

-In both cases, you can use any project with a main (ConsoleApplication) but you have to change the project settings to x64 since **Sigma only supports 64bit mode**.
+In both cases, you can use any project with a main (ConsoleApplication) but you have to change the project settings to x64 (since **Sigma only supports 64bit mode**) and change the target framework to **.NET 4.6** before installing the NuGet packages.

 ### From source